buzzfeed/solid/CONTRIBUTING.md

 ### 9. A Note on Merging

-Because of Github permissioning on buzzfeed repos, it *might* be possible for you to merge your own Pull Request. **Please don't do this!** Always reach
+Because of Github permissioning on buzzfeed repos, it *might* be possible for you to merge your own Pull Request. **Please don't do this!** Always reach out to someone in #solid-prs to merge your PR into develop.

-how not to contribute.
-We want to avoid people just pushing code into this without #solid looking at it and approving the PR.

 # Deprecating Code